kennywall/import-test/_posts/2010-06-27-move-your-business-to-the-google-cloud.md

 	Easy administration and low cost
 	Accessible anywhere

 There are many ways to improve Google Apps, but it is a great start for your virtual office on the Internet.
-It is a critical part of me doing business on the Internet.</p>
+It is a critical part of me doing business on the Internet.
-<center><p><a href="http://apievangelist.com/2010/06/27/move-your-business-to-the-google-cloud/" style='padding:25px; font-sze:18px; font-weight: bold;'>Read Full Story</a></p></center>